-The South Dakota State Legislature has met in special session twenty-seven times.
+The South Dakota State Legislature has met in special session twenty-eight times.
 Each special session was called by the governor at the time.
 (Although a 1990 constitutional amendment created a process whereby the legislature can call itself into session, this mechanism has never been used.
-As a practical matter, it is much easier for the governor to call the session, meaning that the legislative mechanism would only be used if a governor refused to cooperate.)
+As a practical matter, it is much easier for the governor to call the session, meaning that the legislative mechanism would likely only be used if a governor refused to cooperate.)

 Here is a list of the past special sessions, with a brief description of the topics covered:

 October 15-17, 1889 – Just days prior to South Dakota statehood on November 2, 1889, the first State Legislature met in special session to organize and elect officers.

 February 8-11, 1916 – Gov. Frank Byrne called a special session to pass an amended primary election law, and to propose a constitutional amendment relating to state rural credit loans, a state coal mine, and state road construction.